Python Subprocess: Run External Commands

 What happens internally (inside the OS kernel) is what’s called a fork.
 The process forks itself, meaning a new copy of the process is created and started.
 This can be useful if you want to parallelize your code and utilize multiple CPUs on your machine.
 That’s what we call multiprocessing.

-We can utilize this same technique to start another process, though.
+However, we can utilize this same technique to start another process.
 First, the process forks itself, creating a copy.
 That copy, in turn, replaces itself with another process: the process you were looking to execute.

 The subprocess.run function